-Summer school offers opportunities for students to take remedial courses and/or courses for original credit.
-Information will be available in the counselors' office after spring break.
-For additional information, please visit the Fort Bend ISD website after Spring Break at www.fortbendisd.com.
+Summer school offers opportunities for students to take remedial courses and/ or courses for original credit.
+Information will be available in campus counselors' offices after Spring Break.
+For additional information, please visit the Fort Bend ISD website after Spring Break at www. fortbendisd.com.